 Who invented computers?

 So, who invented computers?
-Was it Babbage, Turin, Zuse or some ancient civilization?
-Maybe there is someone you think I've left out?
+Was it Babbage, Turin, Zuse, or some ancient civilization?
+Is there someone you think I've left out?
 Let me know what you think in the comments below.

 - Timeline of computing history